phoebe-leong/phoebe-leong/README.md

 ##### Programming Languages
 - C++

-If you want to know anything else about me, you can go to [my website](https://phoebe-leong.github.io), email me, or message me on Discord (pheebeeeツ#3899)
+If you want to know anything else about me, you can go to [my website](https://phoebe-leong.github.io) or email me.